pszponder/blog-articles/functions-in-js/functions.md

 Per the Mozilla Developer Network, IIFEs can be used during program initialization if we just want to temporarily define some variables.
 As soon as the function finishes running, any variables defined within the function will be garbage collected and will not be part of the global scope helping to reduce the amount of global variables which is generally best practice.

+You can also wrap your code in an IIFE to prevent the code from being read as any code inside the IFFE will not be accessible y the user.

 # Function Hoisting:

 In a previous article, I spoke about hoisting which is the process that JavaScript uses to bring variable declarations to the top of the code prior to executing it.